YasmineHabchi/Time-Series-Forecasting-Spark-Kafka-for-Weather-Data/README.md

 # time-series-forecasting-spark-kafka-for-weather-data
 ## Overview

 This project streams real-time weather data using WeatherAPI, processes it with Apache Kafka and PySpark, and performs time series forecasting using a Deep LSTM model.
-It stores the processed data in Delta Lake and utilizes historical weather data from an API since 2010 for forecasting future trends with a DecisionTreeRegressor and ARIMA.
+It stores the processed data in Delta Lake and utilizes historical weather data from an API since 2010 for forecasting future trends using the SARIMAX model.

 ![project workflow](./image/Project_Workflow.png)